Prerequisites

 These courses include clips in english as well as exercises for which you get automatic feedback.

-In the PDF file Prerequisites course Predictive Modelling, you can find for each lecture which basic knowledge is required and corresponding Wikipedia links.
+In the PDF file Prerequisites course Machine Learning for Life Sciences, you can find for each lecture which basic knowledge is required and corresponding Wikipedia links.
 In addition, basic programming skills, in particular Python (e.g. https://dodona.ugent.be/), are required.

 Selected Topics in Mathematical Optimization